Skip to content

 United States

-After nearly a year of operation, New York's updated WARN Act requiring AI disclosure in mass layoff notices produced zero attributions: none of 162 companies covering 28,300 workers cited AI or automation.
+New York's updated WARN Act required AI disclosure in mass layoff notices.
+After nearly a year, 162 companies covering 28,300 workers filed (including Amazon and Goldman Sachs) and not 1 cited AI.

 A bill to ban all new AI data centre construction until Congress passes worker protections.
 It will not pass.
 It was not designed to.